TassioCarmo/havard-cs50x-week6-python/README.md

 for i in range(3):
     score = get_int("Score: ")
     scores.append(score)

 average = sum(scores) / len(scores)
 print(f"Average: {average}")
 ```

 We can also concacatenate lists in python

+ in Python, there aren't technically characters individually.
+There's only strings, anyway.
+So I might as well do them all at once.
+So if I rerun the code now, Python of Uppercase.py.

+ <code>after = before.upper()</code>